Get WordPress protected: rename the plugins folder

 First of all, you need to have access to the files on your website via your hosting control panel which usually has a file manager.
 Alternatively, you can use an FTP client.

-The first step is to rename the plugins folder to any name you want.
+The first step is to rename the existing WordPress plugins folder to any name you want.
 Let’s assume we use the modules name.
-The name of the folder must contain ASCII characters only.
+Note that the name of the plugins folder must contain ASCII characters only.
 Simply put “use Latin alphabet letters only”.

-The WP_PLUGIN_DIR constant defines the full path without trailing slash to the renamed plugins folder.
+The WP_PLUGIN_DIR constant defines the full path without trailing slash to your renamed plugins folder.

-The WP_PLUGIN_URL constant defines the URL without trailing slash of the renamed plugins folder.
+The WP_PLUGIN_URL constant defines the URL without trailing slash of your renamed plugins folder.

-Once you’ve completed these two steps, you add another security barrier to your WordPress.
+Once you’ve completed these two steps, you add an additional security layer to your WordPress.
 Another security mechanism you should consider is enabling scheduled malware scans.

 Possible issues and troubleshooting

-The website is not loading.
+The website is not loading and showing errors.
 It usually means you’ve made a typo in the folder name.
-Carefully check the definitions that you’ve added to wp-config.php, the full path and the URL you’ve specified.
+Carefully check the definitions that you’ve added to wp-config.php, the full path, and the URL you’ve specified.
+You have to specify the path and the URL of your website.
+Do not copy them from the example above and do not try to rename the plugin folder or edit the wp-config.php file from within the WordPress dashboard.